patojoke/gettt/Recording-match-demos.md

 Setting ``get5_demo_name_format`` to `""` will disable demos.

+### Where are the demos?

+In the root `csgo` directory on the game server.
+All get5 is doing is issuing a ``tv_record`` command, so it's no different from manually running the command.

 ### Uploading match demo on game end

 Currently, get5 doesn't do any automatic upload of the demo file.
 For now, if you are willing to write code, you can use the ``void Get5_OnDemoFinished(const char[] filename)`` forward to do anything you want with the demo file.